Emerge

 1. Facilitated shared group learning, reflections, skill sharing, and co-working with cohort mates.

-2. An assigned project mentor for weekly meetings during the summer intensive workshop and monthly meetings for ten months following the summer session.
+2. A project mentor (with recommendations provided by Emerge leadership) for weekly meetings during the summer intensive workshop and additional support beyond the summer program.

 3. Opportunities to connect with leaders in disability scholar-activism in arts, scholarship, and activism exploring what scholar-activism means to them and the challenges they face in their work today.